After hundreds of you have unwrapped your Kitchen Gardens gifts, the next thing is to Open Up the box and get growing!

-When you get a Kitchen Garden, it’s ready to grow – so be sure to do Step 1 within one month of purchase – you can order a kit in advance and choose delivery date in the future on our website so it’s as fresh as can be when it arrives.
+When you get a Kitchen Garden, it’s alive and it’s ready to grow – so be sure to do Step 1 within one month of purchase – you can order a kit in advance and choose delivery date in the future on our website so it’s as fresh as can be when it arrives.

 There are 4 simple steps to growing your own mushrooms – here we talk about steps 1 and 2 in a bit more depth so you can get the best from your Kitchen Garden…